Guidebook

 G. For all events where alcohol is distributed or reasonably expected to be present, event organizers must follow the Guidelines for Events with Alcohol which outlines provisions to ensure that this policy must be followed.
 These Guidelines are found in the Campus Events Guidelines.
 The Guidelines for Events with Alcohol must be approved by both the Senate and the CAC.
 In the event that the Senate and the CAC cannot agree on a set of guidelines or an alteration to the existing guidelines, the proposed changes shall be procedurally treated as community legislation.

 III.
-Violations of Drug and Alcohol Policy
+Violations of the Alcohol and Other Drug Policy

 IV.
 Treatment of Substance Abuse Problems

 A. Individuals with substance abuse problems are encouraged voluntarily to seek assistance and appropriate treatment options.
 The College provides certain counseling and treatment-related resources as well as referrals to sources of help off campus.
-The College employs counselors, who are available to talk with any student on a confidential basis and to advise faculty and staff on student-related drug or alcohol problems.
-Students may also seek help through the Office of Student Services, and/or the Health and Counseling Center.
+The College employs counselors, who are available to talk with any student on a confidential basis and to advise faculty and staff on student-related AOD problems.
+Students may also seek help through the Office of Student Life, and/or the Health and Counseling Center.
 Faculty are encouraged to seek advice from the Office of the Dean of the Faculty.
 Staff are encouraged to talk with their supervisor or with the Director of Human Resources.
 Confidential counseling is available to Faculty and Staff through the Employee Assistance Program and information about this program is available at the Human Resources Office.

 B. The College may provide a medical or rehabilitation leave for an individual requiring in-patient treatment.
 The medical leave policy for students is described in the Faculty Code, Section III-E. The rehabilitation leave program for faculty is described in the "Drug Use Statement" passed by the faculty at its November 13, 1989, meeting.
 The voluntary alcohol/substance abuse rehabilitation leave for staff is described in the Staff Policies and Procedures Manual.